Skip to content

 So, how do you test for AI-generated content?
 Well, rightly or wrongly, here's what I did.

 • First, I decided on a topic to test.
-I wanted something I knew was 100% human, so I chose a previous article I'd written: How to change your passwords in 6 steps
+I wanted something I knew was 100% human, so I chose a previous article I'd written: What are Gemini Gems?
+And how to use them

 So, in the end, I tested each app on four pieces of text: Human, ChatGPT, Claude, and Mixed.

-As I was testing the apps, here's what I was looking for:
+As I was testing the apps, here's what I was looking for, apart from accuracy:

-• Interpretability: Closely linked to accuracy is interpretability.
+• Cross-model compatibility: Closely linked to accuracy is interpretability.
 For example, can the app detect AI content from multiple LLMs (e.g., GPT, Gemini, Llama, Claude, Falcon), differentiate between AI, human, and mixed (AI + human) content, or produce sentence-level AI highlighting and reporting?

 • Scalability: Finally, you'll want to know how much content the app can detect without compromising accuracy and remain affordable.
 In other words, is the tool good for 1,500 words tops, or can it analyze larger volumes?

-Overall, I whittled the list down from over 30 possibles to the six best AI content detectors.
+Overall, I whittled the list down from over 18 possibilities to the six best AI content detectors.

 The best AI content detectors at a glance